rebots-online/tljustdraw/PROMPT.md

 Regarding the PRD for this project, Branstormer (which is a fork of Barnstormer), @PRD_Barnstormer.md

-# PROMPT: tl;justdraw! — Visual Brainstormer with tldraw, Excalidraw Import, Always-On LLM Agents, PWA/Tauri, SSO + RevenueCat
+# PROMPT: tl;justdraw! — Visual Brainstormer with Excalidraw, Always-On LLM Agents, PWA/Tauri, SSO + RevenueCat
 Licence is Copyright (C)2025 Robin L. M. Cheung, MBA.
 All rights reserved.

 ## Summary

 tl;draw is a **“batteries included” brainstormer**: an installable web app / PWA / Tauri desktop & mobile client.
-It combines **tldraw canvas** for real-time collaboration, **Excalidraw libraries** (imports and translates excalidraw components, shapes, libraries, and drawings, but remains architecturally 'tldraw'-based)  for shape richness, and **LLM agents** that are **always available** for participation in brainstorming as well as turning your ideas into visual representations with the imported and converted-to-native-tldraw MIT-licenced excalidraw libraries of components, and imported excalidraw drawings (which it converts to native tl draw format), and remains collaborative and interoperable with standard tl-draw sessions.
+It combines an **Excalidraw canvas** for real-time collaboration, **Excalidraw libraries** (imports and normalizes Excalidraw components, shapes, libraries, and drawings) for shape richness, and **LLM agents** that are **always available** for participation in brainstorming as well as turning your ideas into visual representations with MIT-licensed Excalidraw libraries and imported Excalidraw drawings, while remaining collaborative and interoperable with standard Excalidraw sessions.

 Logo can be found at @tldr-logo.png

 From first launch, users can brainstorm visually and agents will actively participate, making the app immediately useful without configuration.

-The purpose of the platform is to allow collaborative brainstorming with the inclusion of user-specified LLM assistants, who join as a user and are able to agentically translate the brainstorm, as a full participant, into visual representations on the canvas, inclusive of use of components from libraries either provided by our platform, comprising MIT-licenced excalidraw components, translated to the tldraw format as necessary, or added by the user.
+The purpose of the platform is to allow collaborative brainstorming with the inclusion of user-specified LLM assistants, who join as a user and are able to agentically translate the brainstorm, as a full participant, into visual representations on the canvas, inclusive of components from libraries either provided by our platform (MIT-licensed Excalidraw components) or added by the user.

 The CI/CD system is to trigger automatic build pipelines on commit that cross-compiles for .exe/.msi windows, .appimage/.deb linux, dmg macos, apk incorporating an epoch-based four-digit build number (1-min per digit) incorporated by the build system into a version-build numbering system into the filename proper, the Help|About in the GUI, and on windowed interfaces, at the bottom right corner area.